productscience/pfw-top-mil/readme.md

 ### Goals of this project

 - work out how many of the top million websites as ranked by Alexa run on renewable power
-- to work out a polite, sensible to hit an API a million times in a reasonablty efficient way
+- to work out a polite, sensible way to hit an API a million times in a reasonably efficient way
 - to learn a bit more about screenscraping